meisben/easyEEZYbotARM/README.md

 ### v0.2-alpha

-Added information on calibration and installation positions for the servo motors
+Added information and resources on calibration and installation positions for the servo motors

 ### v0.1-alpha